Our Bees & Garden

 In addition to using our rooftop honey in chocolate, pastries, salad dressings and signature cocktails, The Fairmont Waterfront serves a Fairmont ‘Stinger’ Honey Lager, brewed in partnership with local Whistler Brewing Company.

-The Fairmont Waterfront has introduced mason bees to the hotel’s garden in an exciting partnership with Hives for Humanity.
+Fairmont Waterfront introduced mason bees to the hotel’s garden in an exciting partnership with Hives for Humanity in 2015.
 As part of their Pollinator Corridor Project, we engage with the community and help build-up local super pollinator bee populations by providing forage and habitat for them in Vancouver green spaces.

 What are super pollinators?
 They are tiny docile bees that don't produce honey.
 They live in harmony with our existing honeybees, and are essential for the garden (and the planet).